 The second-level cache is very useful for reducing read-write transaction response time, especially in Master-Slave replication architectures.
 Depending on application requirements, Hibernate allows you to choose between READ_ONLY, NONSTRICT_READ_WRITE, READ_WRITE, and TRANSACTIONAL.

 Just because you use JPA or Hibernate, it does not mean that you should not use native queries.
-You should take advantage of Window Functions, CTE (Common Table Expressions),
+You should take advantage of Window Functions, CTE (Common Table Expressions), CONNECT BY, PIVOT.

 These constructs allow you to avoid fetching too much data just to transform it later in the application layer.
 If you can let the database do the processing, you can fetch just the end result, therefore, saving lots of disk I/O and networking overhead.
 To avoid overloading the Master node, you can use database replication and have multiple Slave nodes available so that data-intensive tasks are executed on a Slave rather than on the Master.